 Consular and legal affairs

-Consul Gunther Zeiller and his highly qualified team provide a wide spectrum of indispensable consular services to German and US-citizens as well as third-country nationals.
+Consul Monika Witzel de Salazar and her team provide a wide spectrum of indispensable consular services to German and US-citizens as well as third-country nationals.
 In providing services throughout its extensive area of jurisdiction, the Consular Department is competently assisted by the German Honorary Consuls in Anchorage, Honolulu, Portland and Seattle.

-Consul Stephan Boehm is responsible for managing the Consulate General's day-to-day operations.
-He also deals with the Consulate General's personnel, business, communications, maintenance and security needs.
+Consul Sonja Schlegel is responsible for managing the Consulate General's day-to-day operations.
+She also deals with the Consulate General's personnel, business, communications, maintenance and security needs.